sammy-boii/Progress/TypeScript/notes.md

 In 'Type Checking' of the config file:

-1. "noUnusedParameters": true  </span> : raises an error for unused params
+<span style = 'color: pink'>1. "noUnusedParameters": true  </span> : raises an error for unused params
-2. "noImplicitReturns": true</span> : raises an error if you forget to return a value
+<span style = 'color: pink'>2. "noImplicitReturns": true</span> : raises an error if you forget to return a value
-3. "noUnusedLocals: true</span> :  raises an error if local variable isn't used
+<span style = 'color: pink'>3. "noUnusedLocals: true</span> :  raises an error if local variable isn't used

-#### And inside the config file:
+ And inside the config file:

 ```ts
   "include": [